 This is also a good opportunity to teach your child how to ask you for help, and to play by taking turns.
 For example, you could take turns pressing a button to make something pop up and take turns pushing it back down again.

 This is learning how to play with and use toys in the way they were designed – for example, pushing a toy car, bringing a toy phone to the ear, or throwing a ball.

 If this is an area of challenge for your child with ASD, the following ideas might help:

-- Sit in front of your child so she can look at you, communicate with you, and see what you’re doing.
-This also makes it easier to engage her in play.
+- Sit in front of your child so your child can look at you, communicate with you, and see what you’re doing.
+This also makes it easier to engage your child in play.

 - Offer two or three toys your child enjoys.
-This gives your child a choice without overwhelming him.
+This gives your child a choice, but doesn’t overwhelm your child.

-- Encourage your child to playif he doesn’t copy you.
+- Encourage your child to play if your child doesn’t copy you.
 You could do this by saying, ‘Your turn to drive the car’, taking your child’s hand and placing it on the car, then moving it across the floor together.

 - Knowing when to stop or change is also important, so look out for signs of boredom or lack of interest.

 - Show your child short videos of people playing.
-This can give her ideas of what she could do with those toys.
+This can give your child ideas of what to do with those toys.

 - Look out for signs that your child is getting bored or losing interest – knowing when to stop or change is important.

 This is when children build or make things.
 It involves working towards a goal or product – for example, completing a jigsaw puzzle, making a tower out of blocks, or drawing a picture.

 Some children with ASD might have delays in this area of play, whereas others will progress much like typically developing children.
 Sometimes children with ASD excel at a skill like completing jigsaws, building Lego or drawing.